stackblaze/logs-drilldown2/docs/sources/access/_index.md

 # Access or install Grafana Logs Drilldown

-To use Grafana Logs Drilldown on your own data, you can either access it in Grafana Cloud or install it in your own Grafana instance.
+To use Grafana Logs Drilldown to view your logs data, you can either access it in Grafana Cloud or install it in your own Grafana instance.

 {{< docs/play title="the Grafana Play site" url="https://play.grafana.org/a/grafana-lokiexplore-app/explore?var-ds=ddhr3fttaw8aod&var-patterns=&var-lineFilter=&var-logsFormat=" >}}